 You or your employee apply for a single permit, instead of both a residence one and a work one, through the Immigration and Naturalisation Service (IND).
-Again, Citizens of the EU, EEA and Switzerland do not require permits for working or staying in the Netherlands, except for Croatia, whose citizens require a permit for one year.
+Again, Citizens of the EU, EEA and Switzerland do not require permits for working or staying in the Netherlands, unless you're from Croatia in which case you will need a work permit provided by your employer for the first year.
+Croatian citizens can work freely in the Netherlands without a permit after 12 months legal employment.
+(These restrictions are to be reviewed in 2018 and may be in place until 2020).
 Skilled workers, self-employed migrants, recently graduated students, or anyone with a relative holding a valid work permit in the Netherlands can work without a permit.
 Everyone else will require a work permit.

 You can check what you require as an employee in the IND website, as requirements vary depending on your individual situation.

 Schengen area - what is it and how does it work?